 The T1 was nice and snappy, handling our slalom course with ease.

-While most hoverboard's natural environment is flat, smooth pavement, we wanted to see how these products did when pushed outside of their comfort zone.
-We tested them on grass, packed sand and dirt, bumpy, cracked, and uneven roads, as well as steep, steep hills.
-The Swagtron T1 did a mediocre job, earning it a 4 out of 10.
-This board is definitely happier staying on smooth, flat pavement.
+While the natural habitat for most hoverboards is flat, smooth surfaces, we wanted to see how these products did when pushed them outside of their comfort zone.
+We tested them on grass, packed sand and dirt, bumpy, cracked, and uneven roads, as well as steep hills.
+The T1 did a mediocre job, earning it 4/10 points in this series of tests.
+This Swagtron has made it clear to our testers that it is best suited to hard surfaces.

 The T1 noticeably struggled trying to ride through the grass.